 Finally, I’d say it is a huge mistake to stop following trends.
 There are a ton of resources online for this.
 In fact, we host a #CREMarketing call that is aimed at helping folks stay on trend.
 You can also attend events, like the one we’re hosting in partnership with Mashable for Social Media Day on June 30th in New York City.
 We have Comedy Central, GGP, JLL, Boxed, Grubhub/Seamless, and COHN speaking.
 Hope to see you there!

 Looking for up-to-date, comprehensive commercial real estate market data?
 Reonomy offers CRE professionals real-time access to the data points they need to grow their business — from debt and sales history to zoning and building owner information.
-Join the waitlist for Reonomy National today.
+Sign up for a free trial of Reonomy National today.